-On January 11, 1963, five-year-old Phyllis Lorain Powell stopped by the home of Lewis and Bernice Vinson, located at 310 Ashe Street in Woodland, North Carolina, at around 11:00 a.m. to watch some television.
+On January 11, 1963, Phyllis Lorain Powell, 5, stopped by Lewis and Bernice Vinson’s home at 310 Ashe Street in Woodland, North Carolina, at around 11:00 a.m. to watch television.

-Approximately 30 minutes later, she was seen by a neighbor skipping down Ashe Street toward Route 35/Linden Street.
+Approximately 30 minutes later, a neighbor saw her skipping down Ashe Street toward Route 35/Linden Street.

-We may never know what really happened.
-So much time has passed, and whoever took her is probably dead.
+We may never know what happened.
+So much time has passed, and whoever abducted Phyllis Lorain Powell is probably dead.

 All we can do is hope she is found so her surviving family members have peace and closure.